Architecture & Art, Paris, Travel

 Evening

 End your Paris trip with a sunset visit to the Seine’s bridges – Pont Neuf (which means “New Bridge” but is actually the oldest bridge in Paris) is one of the most romantic.
 One restaurant I love that is on the Ile St. Louis is “Les Fous de l’Île” (The Crazy People on the Island).
+For very classic French fare, La Poule au Pot is a great destination in the 1st.

 Variations to this Itinerary